 Authentication name

 Specify the SIP authentication (HTTP digest) name.
-The Authentication name acts as access ID when registering with the SIP proxy/registrar server.
+The D2a(caS-raSdcantslas access ID when registering with the SIP proxy/registrar server.
 It is usually identical to the phone number for the VoIP account.
 Value: max.
 74 characters

 Authentication password